null-create/mcp-cmd-server/README.md

 ## Configuration

-The server can be configured using environment variables:
+The server can be configured using environment variables or a `.env` file:

+- `MODE`: MCP transport mode (default: "streamable-http", options: "stdio", "sse", "streamable-http")
 - `HOST_ADDR`: Host address to bind to (default: "0.0.0.0")
 - `HOST_PORT`: Port to listen on (default: 9595)
-- `LOG_LEVEL`: Logging level (default: 10, DEBUG)
+- `LOG_LEVEL`: Logging level as integer (default: 10, DEBUG)

 ## Usage